microsoft/PowerApps-Samples/portals/bring-your-own-code-samples/react-sample/README.md

 ## Running on Power Pages

-Below steps will help your prepare and run your this app in Power Pages.
+Below steps will help you run this app in Power Pages.

 ### Setup